 3. Admission and admission requirements

-The Lund University admission rules regulate admission to research studies for all fields of study.
+The Lund University admission rules regulate admission to research studies:

-►Admission rules for third-cycle education at Lund University
+Admission rules for doctoral education at Lund University

 Detailed information about the admission procedure for research studies can be found here: